-There is a written exam at the end of the semester.
+There is an oral exam at the end of the semester.
 No documents are allowed.

-The overall grade is composed by the written exam (75%) and the student presentation (25%).
+The overall grade is composed by the oral exam (75%) and the student presentation (25%).
 The student presentation is compulsory.

 Sensing and Sensors; Sensor Network Applications; Trends in Sensor Network Development; Challenges in Sensor Networks